GunnWATT/watt/README.md

 Navigate to the functions directory with `cd functions` and install the necessary dependencies with `npm install`.
 Before starting the emulators (and after changing any code), compile the TypeScript source files with `npm run build`.
-**If you change the functions code, you will have to run build again.**
+**If you change the functions code, you will have to run build again, but this can be done concurrently while the emulator is running.**

 From the root directory (`cd ..`), running
 ```